ropensci/codemetar/README.md

   - You could use GitHub actions.
 Refer to GitHub actions docs
     <https://github.com/features/actions>, and to the example workflow
     provided in this package (type `system.file("templates",
     "codemeta-github-actions.yml", package = "codemetar")`).
-If you take this route, you should try to remember to run `git pull` before making any new changes on your local project.
-However, if you forgot to pull and already committed new changes, fret not, you can use ([`git pull
+You can use the `cm-skip` keyword in your commit message if you don’t want this to run on a specific commit.
+If you take the GitHub actions route, you should try to remember to run `git pull` before making any new changes on your local project.
+However, if you forgot to pull and already committed new changes, fret not, you can use ([`git pull --rebase`](https://stackoverflow.com/questions/18930527/difference-between-git-pull-and-git-pull-rebase/38139843#38139843))
-    --rebase`](https://stackoverflow.com/questions/18930527/difference-between-git-pull-and-git-pull-rebase/38139843#38139843))
     to rewind you local changes on top of the current upstream `HEAD`.